 In essence, the above can be considered a rough base line.
 Any attribute improvement (4C's) such as more favorable cut, greater clarity, bigger carat size, and/or greater color intensity can cause exponential increases in price that will easily enter the millions of dollars per carat price range.

 If you still fancy a diamond in this color category but don’t have the budget, there are still ways to obtain more affordable diamonds.
 Unfavorable undertones and modifiers, lesser color and clarity grading, lighter saturation, and smaller size, all yield a price discount.
 Even when compared to a high quality D graded clear stone, a smaller, less clear, intense pink diamond will without a doubt still look incredible.

-The Most Rare Of Them All
+The Rarest Diamond Color Of Them All

 This category holds only one color which is in league of its own.
 Only a handful of these diamonds have ever been seen at public auction, and each yielded astronomical price tags.